bnm3k/mem/README.md

   entry in C, we do N amount of work, there are N^2 entries, thus N^3.
 - Every entry per source element (A & B) is read N times

-Before going any further, let's introduce caching in computer systems, plus some key terms and definitions:
+The goal of this post is to detail how the straightforward approach can be optimized with regards to memory accesses.
+Before going any further, we'll need to introduce caching in computer systems, plus some key terms and definitions:

 ## Caches & Locality